little-arhat/dosca/README.rst

 - Supports sections and subsections
 - Easy to use -- one function!

+API
+---

+``parse`` function takes any iterable (file object, for example), which produces strings and returns filled ``dict`` or raises ``ParseError``

 FAQ
 ---

 Q1: Does 'dosca' have validation capabilities?

 A1: No, it's not.
 If you want validate your config, use library designed for this task.
-Construct, Procrustes or, perhaps, Dumb Validation?
+`Contract <https://github.com/andreypopp/contract>`_, `Procrustes <https://github.com/Deepwalker/procrustes`_ or, perhaps, Damn Validation Library?

 Q2: Does it support interpolation or some complex types?

 A2: No, it's not.
-When I say 'dumb', I mean really dumb.
-Dosca only support basic features, essential for parsing config files.
+When I say 'simple', I mean really simple.
+Dosca only support basic things, essential for parsing config files.
-If you want advanced features, use ConfigObj or ConfigParser.
+If you want advanced features, use `ConfigObj <http://www.voidspace.org.uk/python/configobj.html>`_ or `ConfigParser <http://docs.python.org/library/configparser.html>`_.
 Or xml and dtd?

 Install
 -------